 The 24-hour room service has a day menu for cravings from 6.30am-11pm, a night menu for after hours hunger and an extensive drinks selection.

-Grand Hotel Tremezzo has an enviable lakeside location just off the scenic road of Lake Como.
+With its enviable lakeside location just off the scenic road, Grand Hotel Tremezzo is one of the finest luxury hotels on Lake Como.